Please read all of the following information before following any links.

-- Permit holders are required to register the license plate, temporary tag or registration sticker (for scooters) of any vehicle they park on campus.
+- Permit holders are required to register the license plate, temporary tag or scooter registration sticker of any vehicle they park on campus.

 - Customers may link their license plate, temporary tag or registration sticker for their vehicle at any time through our website (follow the links for Manage My Permit and click on View Permit from the menu).
 Vehicles no longer being used may be removed at any time.

-- Rental, loaner, or other vehicles borrowed for a short time, must be deleted promptly after they are no longer in use by the permit holder.
+- License plate information for rental, loaner, or other vehicles borrowed for a short time must be deleted promptly after they are no longer in use by the permit holder.

 - Parking on campus is monitored through a camera system attached to Parking and Transportation Services vehicles that scan license plates and compare them to our virtual permit database.

 - If you need to re-add a license plate or if the website gives you an error, contact Parking Services immediately.
-Please call, email, or stop by our office so that we can assist you with your problem in a timely fashion so you do not receive a citation.
+Please call, email, or stop by our office so that we can assist you in a timely fashion so you do not receive a citation.